seedubjay/seedubjay.github.io/_posts/2021-01-03-wikipedia-clicks.md

 use_select2: true
 image: "/assets/png/wikipedia-graph.png"
 thumbnail: "/assets/png/wikipedia-graph-thumbnail.png"
-subtitle: Solving the world's non-issues one program at a time
+subtitle: Answering the questions no-one was asking
 ---

 Here's a game to pass the time while you're trapped at home 10 months into a pandemic.